davidgyoung/davidgyoung.github.io/_posts/2020-04-24-hacking-with-contact-tracing-beacons.md

 ## Hack Responsibly

 While it is safe to experiment, with enough effort, it is possible to maliciously try to interfere with the system.
-You could, for example, to build an app that listens for real identifiers from these beacons in one location send them over the internet to a different phone, then re-transmit them in another location.
+You could, for example, build an app that listens for real identifiers from these beacons in one location, then send them over the internet to a different phone, then re-transmit them in another location.
 Such a "replay attack" would make the system believe that one person was in contact with people in a different location.
 In most cases, this wouldn't really matter, but it could affect individual contact reports.
 And if done on a broad scale, it could make the system less reliable.
 Please don't do that.